feideconnect/core-apis/docs/userinfo.md

-# Userinfo API for Feide Connect
+# Userinfo API for Dataporten

 API to retrieve information about current user.
 To test the API, obtain an authentication token and